Danny-Lenko/beta-portfolio/README.md

 * aria (Accessible Rich Internet Applications);
 * CSS custom properties (figure out all the advantages of setting variables);
-* vh, vw values and their relevance;
 * the clamp() property;
 * CSS grid;
-* JS - setting local variables;
 * the minmax() property;
 * the translateX(Y) property;

-*Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources
 #### APIs Projects